saucelabs/sauce-docs/docs/error-reporting/project-setup/symbol-servers.md

 <img src={useBaseUrl('img/error-reporting/project-settings/symbol-server-stats-usage.png')} alt="" />

-### Manage Whitelist and Blacklist
+### Manage Allowlist and Blocklist

-For each server, you can manage a whitelist and a blacklist.
+For each server, you can manage a allowlist and a blocklist.

-It is most common to configure the blacklist for any symbols that you don't want to download from the symbol server.
+It is most common to configure the blocklist for any symbols that you don't want to download from the symbol server.
 User would set these if they won't change anything on their stack trace information, won't add any additional debugging information, might cause only networking problems (i.e files too big, they change too often).

-Items in the whitelist will be fetched if the server itself has toggled whitelist mode on.
+Items in the allowlist will be fetched if the server itself has toggled allowlist mode on.

-Entries can be deleted from the whitelist or blacklist by hovering over row and choosing the delete icon.
+Entries can be deleted from the allowlist or blocklist by hovering over row and choosing the delete icon.

-Following is a screenshot to show the whitelist entries and a dialog to enter more items to the whitelist, as well as a delete icon for one of the items in the list to show how it can be removed.
+Following is a screenshot to show the allowlist entries and a dialog to enter more items to the allowlist, as well as a delete icon for one of the items in the list to show how it can be removed.

 <img src={useBaseUrl('img/error-reporting/project-settings/whitelist-symbols.png')} alt="" />